 What is Cake Flour?

-Protein content is related to how much gluten can be formed.
-Flours with low protein contents will generate less gluten (cake flour) and flours with high protein content will create more gluten (bread flour).
+The protein content is related to how much gluten can be formed.
+Flours with low protein content will generate less gluten (cake flour) and flours with high protein content will create more gluten (bread flour).

 And this gluten helps create structure and determine texture in your final baked good.
 To get the light and airy structure of cakes, you want a flour with very little protein (cake flour).
 But to form the dense chewy structure of bread, you want a flour with a lot of protein so that you can create as much gluten as possible (bread flour).

 - For every 1 cup of all-purpose (AP) flour, remove 2 tablespoons of AP flour.